 Dual Enrollment and Early Admission Programs

 The Florida dual enrollment program allows high school students to take courses at colleges and universities and earn credit toward high school completion and a career certificate or an associate or baccalaureate degree.
 Early admission is a form of dual enrollment that allows high school seniors to enroll in college or career courses at colleges and universities on a full-time basis.
-Home educated students and public and private school students in grades 6--12 are eligible for dual enrollment.
-Home educated and public school students may participate at no cost.
-Private schools must pay their students' tuition.
+Students in grades 6--12 are eligible for dual enrollment and are exempt from the payment of registration, tuition, and laboratory fees.

 Public, private, and home educated high school students may enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree provided the following eligibility criteria are met.

 - Hold a 3.0 unweighted GPA for college credit courses or a 2.0 unweighted GPA for career certificate courses;